 You are covered for emergency care worldwide.
-See Chapter 4, (Benefits Chart, what is covered) for more information.
+See Chapter 4, (Benefits Chart, what is covered and what you pay) for more information.

 If you have an emergency, we will talk with the doctors who are giving you emergency care to help manage and follow up on your care.
 The doctors who are giving you emergency care will decide when your condition is stable and the medical emergency is over.